dineshachuthan/AIStoryTellerBackendAPI/replit.md

 - DO NOT add new routes without explicit approval
 - Always request permission before any structural changes to API or database
 - Focus on using existing infrastructure and endpoints when possible

+**CRITICAL TESTING RULE: MANDATORY REST ENDPOINT TESTING**
+- Every new REST endpoint MUST have a corresponding test script in test-scripts/ directory
+- Test scripts must validate all endpoint functionality before UI integration work begins
+- NO hardcoded data in test scripts - use shared JSON data files for consistent test data across all test cases
+- Test scripts must cover: authentication, data validation, error handling, success responses, edge cases
+- All endpoints must be tested and verified working before proceeding to frontend development
+- Test data should be stored in test-data/ directory as reusable JSON files
+- Test scripts should validate response structure, status codes, and business logic
+- Failed endpoint tests block all UI work until endpoints are fixed and retested

 **CRITICAL FILE CREATION RULE: MANDATORY APPROVAL FOR ALL NEW FILES**
 - DO NOT create any new code files without explicit user approval